Mental Health Facilities Scranton, PA

 Csc Tunkahannock - 19.1 miles from Scranton, PA

 Csc Tunkahannock is a mental health clinic in Tunkhannock, PA, located at 133 West Tioga Street, 18657 zip code area.
-Csc Tunkahannock provides telemedicine/telehealth and outpatient treatment.
-Csc Tunkahannock offers individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, young adults and adults.
-Csc Tunkahannock also supports seniors or older adults, people with serious mental illness and transitional age young adults.
-Additional services offered at Csc Tunkahannock include suicide prevention services, family psychoeducation and case management.
+Csc Tunkahannock provides outpatient treatment and telemedicine/telehealth.
+Csc Tunkahannock offers behavior modification, individual psychotherapy and couples/family therapy to young adults, children / adolescents and adults.
+Csc Tunkahannock also supports people with serious mental illness, people with PTSD and transitional age young adults.
+Additional services offered at Csc Tunkahannock include mentoring/peer support/consumer-run services, case management and suicide prevention services.

 Learn More